CNAG-Biomedical-Informatics/pheno-ranker/README.md

 - Inter-cohort:

-    With `--cohorts` and a list of teh cohort files
+    With `--cohorts` and a list of the cohort files

 **Examples:**